domonda/api/README.md

   https://domonda.app/api/public/upload
 ```

-The response will be a HTTP status code 200 message with the created document's UUID in plaintext format:
+The response will be an HTTP status code 200 message with the created document's UUID in plaintext format:

 ```txt
 HTTP/1.1 200 OK